-Your recreation vehicle is equipped with a combination carbon monoxide (CO) / propane alarm (RV-COLP) that is listed for use in recreation vehicles.
+Your recreation vehicle is equipped with a combination carbon monoxide (CO) / propane alarm that is listed for use in recreation vehicles.
 The combination carbon monoxide/propane alarm will only work if it is operational and maintained.
+Refer to the manufacturer's user guide for detailed safety and operating information.